How Bridge to Kubernetes works

 Each service on your cluster must forward the kubernetes-route-as=GENERATED_NAME header when making additional requests.
 For example, when serviceA receives a request, it then makes a request to serviceB before return a response.
 In this example, serviceA needs to forward the kubernetes-route-as=GENERATED_NAME header in its request to serviceB.
 Some languages, such as ASP.NET, may have methods for handling header propagation.

-The routing manager deployment and service will remain running in your namespace.
+The routing manager deployment and service remain running in your namespace.
 To remove the deployment and service run the following commands for your namespace.

 kubectl delete deployment routingmanager-deployment -n NAMESPACE kubectl delete service routingmanager-service -n NAMESPACE